R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

     }
     ```

+6. Add the `EnclaveWebHost` main class to the `host`'s `build.gradle` file, *after* the plugins section:

+    ```groovy
+    project.mainClassName = "com.r3.conclave.host.web.EnclaveWebHost"
+    ```

-1. Generate the shadow jar:
+7. Generate the shadow jar:

     ```bash
     ./gradlew -PenclaveMode=mock host:shadowJar
     ```

-    Default location should be `host/build/libs/host-all.jar`.
+    This command creates an executable *shadow* JAR which contains all the dependencies of the host and the enclave.
+You
+    can find the shadow jar in the default location `host/build/libs/host-all.jar`.

-1. Run the host with the agent enabled to generate the configuration files:
+8. Run the host with the agent enabled to generate the configuration files:

     ```bash
     $JAVA_HOME/bin/java -agentlib:native-image-agent=config-output-dir=/path/to/enclave/src/main/resources/META-INF/native-image/,caller-filter-file=/path/to/enclave/src/main/resources/META-INF/native-image/filter.json -jar /path/to/host/build/libs/host-all.jar
     ```

-1. Trigger `enclave` logic by sending `client` requests.
+9. Trigger the execution of the `enclave` logic by sending a `client` request.
     ```bash
     ./gradlew client:run
     ```
+Now you should have generated your configuration files in ```/path/to/enclave/src/main/resources/META-INF/native-image```.
+Native Image will pick up these files when you build the enclave in simulation, debug, or release mode.